Wild & Captive-Bred Lions

 0 +

-In July 2019, the Minister of Forestry, Fisheries and the Environment (DFFE) stated in response to Parliamentary questions that there are 366 captive facilities registered in South Africa in terms of the National Environmental Management: Biodiversity Act, 2004 (NEMBA): Threatened or Protected Species Regulations, 2007 (TOPS) holding a total of 7,979 lions in captivity.
+In 2023, the Ministerial Task Team (MTT) to identify and recommend voluntary exit pathways from the captive lion industry, appointed by the Minister of Forestry, Fisheries and the Environment (DFFE), undertook a national audit.
+The MTT stated in their final report that there are 342 captive lion facilities registered in South Africa in terms of the National Environmental Management: Biodiversity Act, 2004 (NEMBA): Threatened or Protected Species Regulations, 2007 (TOPS) holding a total of 7,838 lions in captivity.

-Blood Lions believes that the captive predator population is highly underestimated, and the captive lion population may be as high as 10,000-12,000 lions with thousands of other big cats that are bred and kept in captivity in South Africa.
+Blood Lions believes that the captive predator population in South Africa is highly underestimated, and the captive lion population may be as high as 10,000 lions, with thousands of other big cats that are bred and kept in captivity for financial gain.
 The majority of captive predator facilities are based in the Free State, Limpopo and North West provinces.

 wild lion